feelpp/feelpp-book/GettingStarted/prerequisites/README.md

 };
 #endif
 ```

-We have to compile that project via makefile or cmake.
-Thus, we will present here :
+Using this project, we will present here :
 - how to compile the program using a [MakeFile](makefile.md)
 - how to make it simpler with [CMake](cmake.md)
 - what is git and [GitHub](github.md)
-- How the code can be [documented](doxygen.md)
+- How the code has to be [documented](doxygen.md)  .